ecovillage/wp_event/README.md

 The `CouchImporter` does bulk mapping of couchdb documents to `couch_\<entity\>` classes like `CouchEvent` (which then do the mapping themselves).

 The `CouchDB` module deals with picking up data from specific views (or documents).

+## Lessons learned

+It looks as if Custom field (metadata) values are stripped by wordpress upon insertion ("here be spaces     " becomes "here be spaces").

+A relatively hard-to-debug "TypeError: wrong argument type String (expected Symbol)" is thrown when you try to initialize a CustomPostType with a hash that contains String (not symbol) keys.

 ## Contributing